-2020 has been a difficult year and since March has been spent working away from the collections at the main site in South Kensington.
+2020 has been a difficult year and since March we have been working away from the collections in South Kensington.
 Learning new on-line communication skills has created opportunities for making our collections available to a wider audience.

 Read on to find how using Microsoft Teams and a Nikon microscope we have remotely delivered access to our Micropalaeontology collections for the first time.

 We provide access to our Micropalaeontology collections in many ways, through loans, providing images/scans, occasionally as part of exhibitions but mainly through supervised physical visits to site.
 Although we are in an accessible spot in London, it can be an expensive visit, especially if several overnight stays and overseas travel are required.